This week, Washington was all about confirmation hearings and repealing the Affordable Care Act. … READ MORE …

 This time, the expectation is that the incoming Trump Administration will want to appoint a new commissioner quickly, perhaps even this month.
 Based on the experience 8 years ago, tack on about 2 months for the Senate HELP committee to vet the nominee and hold a confirmation hearing and for a full Senate vote to be held.
 Faster is always possible, but things also may be slowed by the large number of appointees who need confirmation by the Senate.

 The Alliance hopes a new commissioner (assuming there will be one) will be an advocate for meeting the funding and personnel needs of the agency.
 FDA has a sweeping mandate, but not the resources to fully accomplish it.

 Beyond that, the Alliance has one other priority: the speedy appointment of a new commissioner once the position becomes vacant.
 One can argue about the reasons why it is so, but there is general agreement that FDA does not run as well when it lacks a confirmed commissioner.
 In particular, an acting commissioner (by the nature of their position) is limited in his or her ability to be a successful advocate for the agency’s resource needs.

 To be clear, the Alliance does not promote or endorse specific candidates for FDA commissioner.
 Our members can do that if they so choose, but it is beyond the scope of our broad coalition.
 Our position with regard to a new commissioner is solely focused on the rapid confirmation of a new commissioner once a vacancy occurs.
 The immediate appointment of a new FDA commissioner will provide direction to the agency and its staff, reassurance to the American people, and continuity for the stakeholder community.

-Note: This week’s Analysis and Commentary was written by Steven Grossman, the deputy executive director of the Alliance for a Stronger FDA.
+Note: The Analysis and Commentary section is written by Steven Grossman, Deputy Executive Director of the Alliance for a Stronger FDA.